Vision Sensor#

 take vision snapshot#

-The take vision snapshot block will capture the current image from the Vision Sensor to be processed and analyzed for color signatures or color codes.
+The take vision snapshot stack block will capture the current image from the Vision Sensor to be processed and analyzed for color signatures or color codes.

-Colors signatures and color codes must be configured first in the Vision Sensor Utility before they can be used with this block.
+Color signatures and color codes must be configured first in the Vision Sensor Utility before they can be used with this block.

 Note: A snapshot is required first before using any other Vision Sensor blocks.